ArghyaChatterjee/point_inspector/README.md

 </div>

 # ZED Point Cloud Inpection

+## What's the difference between a camera frame and an optical frame ?
+In ROS, the traditional frame convention is x forward, y left and z up.
+For depth images and pointclouds, z needs to be in the forward frame and the traditional ros convention doesn't support.
+So, you will see there is a new frame called optical frame that has been introduced and optical frames (left and right) are rotated than normal camera frame in ROS so that they become z forward, x right and y down.

 ## Point Cloud With Texture Inspection in ROS2 Format:
 ### Check No. of Point Clouds
 ```bash